johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-01-28-webpack-4-ts-loader-fork-ts-checker/index.md

 authors: johnnyreilly
 tags: [fork-ts-checker-webpack-plugin, ts-loader, Webpack]
 hide_table_of_contents: false
+description: 'The TypeScript ts-loader beta to work with Webpack 4 is now available, along with the fork-ts-checker-webpack-plugin, which complements ts-loader.'
 ---

 [The first webpack 4 beta dropped on Friday](https://medium.com/webpack/webpack-4-beta-try-it-today-6b1d27d7d7e2).
 Very exciting!
 Following hot on the heels of those announcements, I've some news to share too.
 Can you guess what it is?